pste/home-cluster/06.my-app/README.md

 I have three ideas on how-to send my custom image on the cluster:
 - I'll build locally then the image will be sent on DockerHub (internet hosted) [docs](https://docs.docker.com/get-started/introduction/build-and-push-first-image/)
+  PRO: easy to implement
+  CONS: not applicable on WSL2 native, I don't like the idea to build the image on the folder I'm working (what if I have a COPY . . command ?)
 - I'll build locally then I'll push the image on the node to a local Registry [docs](https://medium.com/@lumontec/running-container-registries-inside-k8s-6564aed42b3a)
+  PRO: easy to implement
+  CONS: not applicable on WSL2 native, I don't like the idea to build the image on the folder I'm working (what if I have a COPY . . command ?), requires a new Registry Pod
-- I'll build the image on the node with a Jenkins Pod, pulling the code from GitHub
+- I'll build the image on the node with a CICD (Jenkins ?)
+Pod, pulling the code from GitHub
+  PRO: not so hard to implement
+  CONS: require some tool (img, kaniko, dind, ..)

-Actually I'm tempted on the DockerHub solution because my code is already public on GitHub and I can use my local resources for other ...
+~~Actually I'm tempted on the DockerHub solution because my code is already public on GitHub and I can use my local resources for other ...~~
+I'm investigating the "CICD" solution, using a Job (Pod) to launch on demand as a builder/publisher.

 # Your DB migrations